arjundeshx/sequencespace/_posts/2026-03-03-rmsd-rmsf-calculation.md

 **Prerequisites:** Python 3.9+, basic familiarity with NumPy/pandas, and a basic understanding of molecular dynamics trajectory and topology data.

-# RMSD vs. Time Plot Generation with MDTraj

 ## What is RMSD?

 RMSD is a measure of the distance from a conformation of a biomolecule (e.g a protein) from a reference structure.
 RMSD calculations measure the three dimensional distance between reference atoms and atoms in a particular frame, aggregating the squares of distances across all atom pairs and obtaining the square root (eliminating any negative movements; RMSD is unsigned). **RMSD is useful in evaluating conformational changes in proteins throughout simulations;** different conformations typically appear as different plateaus on a RMSD vs. time graph.

 ## Memory Issues with MDTraj

-By default, MDTraj loads in the entire trajectory to system RAM (when using function md.load()) - this is problematic for most systems are trajectories are often too large in size to be stored in the system memory.
-The md.iterload() method can be used to load trajectories in chunks to avoid filling out the memory.
+By default, MDTraj loads in the entire trajectory to system RAM (when using function **`md.load()`**) - this is problematic for most systems are trajectories are often too large in size to be stored in the system memory.
+The **`md.iterload()`** method can be used to load trajectories in chunks to avoid filling out the memory.

 ## Code for RMSD Calculation
 We begin by importing necessary libraries and defining paths for a MD trajectory and its associated topology.